 Bradley’s Department of Philosophy and Religious Studies offers an undergraduate curriculum leading to a Bachelor of Arts or a Bachelor of Science in Philosophy.
 Students who plan to enter graduate programs in philosophy are encouraged to fulfill the B.A. requirements.

-The purpose of the program is to provide students with a solid grounding in the figures, methods, and problems of philosophy.
+The program provides students with a solid grounding in the figures, methods and problems of philosophy.
 Faculty will stimulate the students’ intellectual involvement in the continuing re-exploration of basic and meaningful questions.
 Students will be introduced to the principal thinkers and issues that have shaped humankind’s intellectual heritage.
-They will take classes in logical thinking, values, and ethics, as well as philosophy.
+They will take classes in logical thinking, values, ethics and philosophy.

-The Philosophy program provides individualized curricula for students majoring in Philosophy.
-Besides preparation for teaching on the college level, a major in Philosophy serves as an excellent Pre-Law curriculum.
-In addition, students majoring in Economics, Political and Social Sciences, Arts and Humanities, History, Communications, Psychology, and Business will find a second major in Philosophy beneficial in their own fields of study.
+The Philosophy program provides individualized curricula for its majors.
+Besides preparation for teaching on the college level, a major in Philosophy is an excellent Pre-Law curriculum.
+In addition, students majoring in Economics, Political and Social Sciences, Arts and Humanities, History, Communications, Psychology, and Business will find a second major in Philosophy beneficial.

-Outside of the classroom, Bradley Philosophy majors have a wealth of co-curricular and cooperative learning experiences to choose from, including the Bradley Deep Thinkers Club and the Philosophy Club that many majors and non-majors join to enrich their academic course work.
+Outside the classroom, Bradley Philosophy majors participate in cocurricular and cooperative learning experiences, including the Bradley Deep Thinkers Club and the Philosophy Club that many majors and non-majors join to enrich their academic course work.

 Bradley Philosophy graduates enjoy an excellent placement rate.
-Graduates go on to college and university teaching, and graduate and professional schools such as seminaries and law school.
-Currently, Bradley Philosophy alumni are continuing their education at University of Colorado Law School and Bradley University.
+Graduates teach at the college and university level, while others attend graduate and professional schools such as seminary and law school.
+Currently, Bradley Philosophy alumni are continuing their education at University of Colorado Law School, University of Minnesota Law School and Bradley University.